 We will advise you on when to stop eating and drinking before surgery.
-If you’ll receive IV sedation, you’ll need to skip eating and drinking anything for 8-12 hours prior to your procedure.
+If you are going to receive IV sedation, you will need to skip eating and drinking anything for 8-12 hours prior to your procedure.
 The rules will vary somewhat if only local anesthesia or a lighter form of sedation is used.
 However, we typically use IV sedation to ensure your maximum comfort during treatment.

 You also shouldn’t smoke, vape, or use chewing tobacco for at least 12 hours prior to dental surgery.
 You must avoid these habits for even longer after your procedure, at least 24 hours.
 If that will be a problem for you, you may want to look into getting a nicotine patch.

 Wear Comfy Clothing to Prepare for Dental Surgery